dilshankarunarathne/docker-notes/README.md

 * `mkdir` command can be used to **create** a **directory**.
 * To get to the current user's home directory we can use `cd ~` command.

+To create a new file, we can use the `touch` command.